cyclic-software/docs/docs/concepts/transactions.md

 sidebar_position: 4
 ---

-# Transactions
+# Network

-We think of a *transaction* as an encapsulation of events that compose a single unit of service for a web application.
+We think of a *network transaction* as an encapsulation of events that compose a single unit of service for a web application.

 These events consist of an entire end-to-end lifecycle of a single request handled by an app.
 The Cyclic runtime instruments applications with tooling that captures, measures and aggregates network requests, responses, application logs, errors and exceptions to provide full visibility for each call.

-## Transaction components
+## Network Transaction components
 Each transaction is composed of:
   - The request sent by the caller:
     - url